 Perhaps suiting the size and build of this breed though, females can also be a bit bossy, domineering and prone to being stubborn in their outlook – especially among other male dogs of any breed.

 Indeed, while many a female dog of other breeds can be a little shy and retiring when around lots of males, the female Golden Bullmastiff Retriever is more likely to stand her ground – and not put up with any nonsense!

-However, she is a nurturing and comforting presence, so she won’t display much of this sort of behaviour around her human family members.
+However, she is a nurturing and comforting presence, so she won’t display much of this sort of behavior around her human family members.
 In fact, she will prove loyal and loving to the last.

 The same can be said of the male Golden Bullmastiff Retriever, although he shows his affection in a much more bouncy, buddy-buddy sort of way.

 He loves runs in the park and proving himself in games of skill and physical strength, but also likes a hug and to curl up at your feet while you watch a movie.